Follow TV Tropes

 • Butt-Monkey: Often on the receiving end of John's jokes, especially Jonah.

-• Clueless Deputy: Jonah in particular is as dumb as a post.
-Eli is at least a little more competent.
+• Clueless Deputy: It is a good thing the Marshal is around, because these two would likely be pretty reckless without his leadership.
+Jonah in particular is as dumb as a post.
+Eli is a little more competent but he comes across as gullible and naive.

-• Crouching Moron, Hidden Badass: They may look and act like incompetent buffoons, but they are definitely capable of holding their own in a fight.
+• Crouching Moron, Hidden Badass: Eli and Jonah may come across as incompetent buffoons, but outlaws should still not underestimate them.
+They are decent gun users, capable of holding their own in a shoot-out.

 • Fat and Skinny: In a bit of an inversion, the heavyset Eli seems to be smarter and more competent than the rail-thin Jonah.